 Copyright law is national, and the right to quote is thus regulated in more detail in each country.
-This can give rise to challenges in research publications which usually have an international audience, because in that case it must in principle be ensured that quotes meet the requirements of “good citation practice” of all the countries where the research publication is published.
-Since no one can really grasp all aspects of this, it has prompted many publishers to include (unfair) provisions in their publishing agreements to the effect that it is the researcher’s responsibility to ensure that all quotes are legal, which is further discussed in the article on publishing agreements on the Researcher Portal.
+This can give rise to challenges in research publications which usually have an international audience, because in this case it must in principle be ensured that quotes meet the requirements of “good citation practice” of all the countries in which the research publication is published.
+Since no one can really grasp all aspects of this, it has prompted many publishers to include (unreasonable) provisions in their publishing agreements to the effect that it is the researcher’s responsibility to ensure that all quotes are legal, which is further discussed in the article on publishing agreements on the Researcher Portal.

 Reproduction of works of art etc.

-Under section 22 of the Danish Copyright Act it is usually not permitted to quote “works of art” (including photographs) and “descriptive works” (including technical drawings, etc.), if these works are protected by copyright.
-Instead sections 22 and 24 of the Danish Copyright Act apply, which among other things contain the following rules:
+Under section 22 of the Danish Copyright Act it is not usually permitted to quote “works of art” (including photographs) and “descriptive works” (including technical drawings, etc.), if these works are protected by copyright.
+Instead, sections 22 and 24 of the Danish Copyright Act apply, which among other things include the following rules: